blog posts

 Review of CentOS and Debian package management

-Today, most Linux distributions have some form of package management, some of which are more sophisticated and better-featured than others.
+Today, most Linux distributions have some form of package management, some more sophisticated and better-featured than others.
 CentOS uses the RPM package format and YUM/DNF as package managers.

 Review of CentOS and Debian file systems

-CentOS does not officially support some of the file systems Debian offers one of which is ZFS.
-Debian provides ZFS support through the DKMS contribution, but ZFS is not supported on CentOS, Although ZFS support is available through third parties.
+CentOS does not officially support some of the file systems Debian offers, including ZFS.
+Debian provides ZFS support through the DKMS contribution, but ZFS is not supported on CentOS, although ZFS support is available through third parties.

 Checking the difference between CentOS and Debian kernels

-Need the latest and greatest Linux kernel in your environment to support the latest hardware or kernel features?
+Need your environment’s latest and greatest Linux kernel to support the newest hardware or kernel features?
 If so, Debian’s 4.19 kernel might appeal to you.
 CentOS has the kernel-lt-5.4 and kernel-ml-5.10 packages available through third-party repositories, but CentOS ships with kernel 3.10 (CentOS 7) or 4.18 (CentOS 8).

 Debian and Red Hat back up security fixes from newer kernels to their current kernels, so falling behind in security is usually not a concern.